15 Ways to Improve Brand Perception in Customers

 As brand perception improves, trust builds.
 Customers who associate your brand with quality and reliability are more likely to choose you over others.
 Statistics reveal that 81% of consumers need to trust a brand before purchasing.
 You’re already ahead in the game if you have a solid reputation.

 For example, consider Apple.
-People don't just buy their products; they buy into the brand.
-Apple's perception of itself as a high-quality, innovative brand is often more important than the features of its products.
+People don’t just buy their products; they buy into the brand.
+Apple’s perception of itself as a high-quality, innovative brand is often more important than its products’ features.

 2. Customer Loyalty